Mitch Grunes's DrawBlade program

 I call the point(s) along the length of figure skating blades where the rocker curvature changes "sweet spot(s)".

-But some people in the skating community use "sweet spot" to refer to the entire spin rocker segment, or group of segments, even if some of them are in the section of the blade that can't be skated on, because the toe pick gets in the way - which seems to be true of the forward segment of JW blades.
+Many people in the skating community use "sweet spot" to refer to the entire spin rocker segment, or group of segments, even if some of them are in the section of the blade that usually can't be skated on, because the toe pick gets in the way - which seems to be true of the forward segment of JW blades.
 And some use "sweet spot" to refer to the entire segment or specific point that a particular skater or coach does a specific spin or turn on.
 In general, and in sports, "sweet spot" often refers to an optimal point or position.

 User tstop4me on skatingforums.com keeps complaining about my usage of "sweet spot", because he says it confuses skaters whose coaches or skate techs use it differently.